 - Concrete imagery.

 - Specificity, when applicable.
 Is your poem stronger with “bird” or “wren” or “Pacific wren”?
-(Fair warning: I know a bit about birds.)
+How does that effect the meaning and the rhythm?

 - Basically, I’m looking to be dazzled by your subtle brilliance.